chef/automate/components/automate-chef-io/content/docs/datafeed.md

     disable_cidr_filter = true\
     cidr_filter = "0.0.0.0/0"

+To debug any issues with the Data Feed Service in Automate, update the following section by changing the *log_level* to debug:

+    [log]
+    log_format = "text"
+    log_level = "debug"

 ## Data Feed Output Syntax and Details

 The import consists of line separated JSON strings.
 Each line represents the data for one node.
 Each line is of the format: